What is a Six Sigma Green Belt?

 Prerequisites

-No prior Six Sigma certification is required to enroll.
-However, basic familiarity with business operations or quality improvement concepts can be helpful.
+No prior Six Sigma certifications are required.
+Basic familiarity with business operations or quality concepts is helpful but not necessary.

 Training Duration

-The self-paced Green Belt program can typically be completed in 2 to 5 weeks depending on your availability.
-Learners have lifetime access to materials.
+Most learners complete the Green Belt program in 2 to 5 weeks, depending on availability.
+You have lifetime access to all course materials.

 Green Belt training focuses on: